If you’re booked on an Alaska cruise and searching for things to do in Skagway, you’ll discover many options.

 Skagway Alaska Weather

 While most perceive Alaska to be very cold and snowy, it really isn’t that way in the coastal towns.
 Skagway usually is quite humid, which makes it seem much warmer.

 Average temperatures during the summer months hover between 57 degrees and 64 Fahrenheit.

 While you may not need warm Alaska clothing here, it’s best to pack a variety of outfits for port days and glacier viewing.
 If you plan to take the White Pass & Yukon Route train, it can be foggy and cooler in the mountain passes.

-While Skagway offers a variety of port excursions, not everyone wants to pay a hefty price for a tour.
+While Skagway, Alaska excursions are plentiful, not everyone wants to pay a hefty price for a tour.
 However, there are some things to do in Skagway that are entirely free.